selva-k/Docker-Examples/lab7/readme.md

 ```

 ### 7.2 Docker Compose configuration
-Create a prometheus.yml file and populate it with this configuration:

 In the same folder where you created the prometheus.yml file, create a docker-compose.yml file and populate it with this Docker Compose configuration:

 ```